 2955.
 Mortgages may be made upon: First-Locomotives, engines, and other stock of a railroad.
-Amends sec-Second-Steamboat machinery, the machinery used by ma- code relatchinists, foundrymen, and mechanics. mortgages.
+Amends section of the complete stock of the railroad and the complete section of the complete section.
+Second-Steamboat machinery, the machinery used by ma-code relatchinists, foundrymen, and mechanics.

-Third-Steam engines and boilers.
+Third-Steam engines and boilers. mortgages.